 1. SHIPPING MATTERS:

-The Contract of Affreightment entered into by the Company with Shipping Companies- viz.
+The Contracts of Affreightment were entered into by the Company with Shipping Companies- viz.
 Pacific Basin I.H.X.
-(UK) Ltd. Eitzen Bulk A/s and Armada Singapore Pte Ltd.
+(UK) Ltd. (Pacific Basin) Eitzen Bulk A/s (Eitzen) and Armada Singapore Pte Ltd. (Armada).

 In case of the above shipping companies the Company is facing applications forenforcement of ex-parte Foreign Awards passed in respect of three Contracts ofAffreightment in the Bombay High Court filed for approx. US $ 126.07 million.

 Since the award of claims of each of the three shipping companies were heavilyexaggerated the Company had much prior in time filed an application against theenforcement of award and had initiated legal proceedings against the alleged arbitrationaward in the Civil Court at Jam-Khambhaliya Gujarat on the ground that the same areopposed to the Public Policy of India.

 Matters are also pending in the Hon'ble Supreme Court apart from District Court atKhambhaliya and Jamnagar.

 In the matter of Eitzen the Company is proposing to file a Curative Petition beforethe Hon'ble Supreme Court of India against the Order / Judgment passed by the Hon'bleSupreme Court of India in Special Leave Petition filed by Eitzen.

 In the matter of Armada and Pacific Basin the Company has filed a SLP before theHon'ble Supreme Court of India against the Order / Judgment passed by Hon'ble Bombay HighCourt.